 - You’ve just got bad wiring – If an outlet has not been wired correctly, this can cause the breaker to trip.
 If you keep getting the same results from an outlet no matter what you try, it’s time have an electrician check the outlet to make sure the wiring was installed correctly.

 How to Fix Tripped Circuit Breakers

 If you have a circuit that tends to trip over and over again there are several things you can do.
 If the circuit has way too many things plugged into the circuit, you may want to unplug a few appliances and see if this fixes the problem.

 If it is just one appliance that is causing the issue, plug a different appliance in and see if the circuit trips.
 If it doesn’t, then you know that the appliance is likely the problem—and that means it’s either time to replace the appliance or get a dedicated circuit installed!

-If an overload circuit or a bad appliance doesn’t seem the be the problem, it is time to call an expert in.
+If an overloaded circuit or a bad appliance doesn’t seem to be the problem, it is time to call an expert in.
 It is a good idea not to take care of electrical issues yourself, since handling wiring and electrical components of your home can be dangerous.